GfK-MI/python-pair-test/README.md

 - **Conjured** items degrade in `quality` twice as fast as normal items.

 Due to shortsightedness we can't modify the `Item` class or any of its properties.
 As its shared with other internal systems and we need to maintain interoperability with them.
-Feel free to make any changes to the `GildedRose` and add any new code as long as everything still works correctly.
+Feel free to make any changes to the `GildedRose` class and add any new code as long as everything still works correctly.